 On August 30, 2009 the name officially changed to the Office Bar & Grill.
 If you called (908) 232-1207, the answerer said, “The Office Bar and Grill.”
 Word is that the name change was a “corporate” decision.

-In 2009, the most notable change was the discontinuation of the Trolley’s salad bar and prime rib offerings.
+In 2009, the most notable change was discontinuing the Trolley’s salad bar and prime rib offerings.
 New beer selections are also being served, which may mean the loss of some of The Trolley’s rotating draughts microbrews.
-A few décor renovations are also being engineered over the next few months, including fresh coats of paint, new booths and plans to open up the bar area.
-While there have been no staff changes initiated, former Trolley employees have been outfitted with a brand-new uniform: jeans and black shirts, which is a little more relaxed than the Trolley wardrobe.
+A few décor renovations are also being engineered over the next few months, including fresh coats of paint, new booths, and plans to open up the bar area.
+While no staff changes have been initiated, former Trolley employees have been outfitted with a new uniform: jeans and black shirts, which is a little more relaxed than the Trolley wardrobe.

 May 8, 2016 – “Last Call”

-Fast forward a half a century as a staple in Downtown Westfield, on Sunday, May 8, 2016, The Office Beer Bar & Grill on 411 North Avenue closed it doors forever.
-Residents dropped in that final day to enjoy a few cold ones that weekend and reminisced about the good old days at what was had become the town’s oldest bar.
+Fast forward half a century as a staple in Downtown Westfield, on Sunday, May 8, 2016, The Office Beer Bar & Grill on 411 North Avenue closed its doors forever.
+Residents dropped in that final day to enjoy a few cold ones that weekend and reminisced about the good old days at what had become the town’s oldest bar.

 “I remember the peanuts on the floor.
 I remember that many a divorce and perhaps a romance started there, and I can tell you every building and every use has its life, but this building should be torn down.
 I will cry when it happens, but I will agree it’s something that will improve downtown Westfield.”